Menu

 Who Can Benefit from Equity Release?

-Anyone over 55 who owns their own property may be eligible for an equity release plan, although some providers have higher age requirements than others.
-You don’t need to have paid off your mortgage either – many lenders will accept applications with outstanding mortgages on them, too.
+Anyone over 55 who owns their property may be eligible for an equity release plan, although some providers have higher age requirements than others.
+You don’t need to have paid off your mortgage either – many lenders will accept applications with outstanding mortgages, too.

 How much money you can borrow through an equity release scheme depends on several factors, including the type of plan chosen and the amount of available equity in your property.
 Generally speaking, though, most people can borrow between 10% and 60% of their total property value, depending on these criteria and any other restrictions the lender sets.